guymargalith/google_homepage/README.md

 **Usage**

 - From the server folder, run `npm start` to launch the server
-- The available search terms are `javascript` and `pingu`, other search terms will not show results.
+- The available search terms are `javascript` and `pingu`, other search terms will show no results.
 - To make a second search, click on the google logo to return to the homepage and search again

 ## Challenges & Achievements